2025 Betfred Oaks: runner-by-runner guide and ante-post tip

 8. WEMIGHTAKEDLONGWAY

 Trainer: Joseph O'Brien.
 Rating: 105.
-Best odds: 20-1.
+Best odds: 25-1.

 Defeated Minnie Hauk when getting off the mark on her second start last season before running respectably in Group Three company.

-She was a market drifter and probably needed the outing when fifth behind Betfred Derby favourite Delacroix on her return this year, where she didn't appear to see out the trip.
+She was a market drifter and probably needed the outing when fifth behind Betfred Derby favourite Delacroix on her return this year, where she also didn't appear to see out the trip.

 However, any stamina doubts were quashed when making all to win the Irish Stallion Farms EBF Salsabil Stakes over ten furlongs next time out on soft ground.
-She travelled like a smart horse there, and although that was not the strongest Group Three contest, she impressed with the manner of her victory.
+She travelled like a smart horse there, and although that was not the strongest Group Three, she impressed with the manner of her victory.

 9. WHIRL

 Trainer: Aidan O'Brien.
 Rating: 99.
-Best odds: 5-1.
+Best odds: 7-1.

 It was a slight surprise to hear connections say the Betfred Oaks was unlikely following her impressive win in the Tattersalls Musidora Stakes last time out.